fornullinbreak/arch-provision-with-ansible/README.md

 # arch-provision-with-ansible
 Arch linux installation provisioned with Ansible, for use with thinkpad x61, later for more general use

+## WORK IN PROGRESS

+It is not finished paybook.
+I am currently working on it and commit as I go.

 ## WARNING

 Ansible role is reseting layout of your /dev/sda drive,__YOU WILL LOSE YOUR DATA__,  make sure you look what playbook is doing and test it on virtual mashine first!!